 - 1. Directly or indirectly tampering with lanes, pins or bowling balls so they no longer meet USBC specifications. - 2.
 Misrepresenting an average to gain a greater handicap, or qualify for a lower classification in an event. - 3.
-Establishing an average below the player's ability to gain an unfair advantage in handicap or classified competition. - Penalty: Loss of games, any and all monetary or non-monetary awards/winnings, league removal (see Rule 122a or 122c), tournament disqualification (see Rule 319a-319e), national re-rate and subject to suspension from or denial of USBC membership. - NOTE: Grievances against a USBC member for a violation of the above rule are to be filed in accordance with the procedures outlined in the USBC Bylaws Disciplinary Procedures Supplement which can be found on BOWL.com.
+Establishing an average below the player's ability to gain an unfair advantage in handicap or classified competition. - 4.
+Misrepresenting an individual's age in order to qualify for a different classification in an event.

+- Penalty: Loss of games, any and all monetary or non-monetary awards/winnings, league removal (see Rule 122a or 122c), tournament disqualification (see Rule 319a-319e), national re-rate and subject to suspension from or denial of USBC membership. - NOTE: Grievances against a USBC member for a violation of the above rule are to be filed in accordance with the procedures outlined in the USBC Bylaws Disciplinary Procedures Supplement which can be found on BOWL.com.